Guilleuz/BSH-ActionFormer/README.md

 information of each video, two files which contain the class names associated to each of the labels, the original action annotations and a list with all the video names to process.

-Finally, the `output_intervals` folder has some of the intervals predicted by the model, which can be used as input for the plot script.
+Finally, the `output_intervals` folder has some intervals predicted by the model, which can be used as input for the plot script.

+### *Documents* folder

+Contains the final report for the project.

 ## Video metadata
 The script `process-videos.py` extracts information from each video in the input folder, such as its resolution,